Beige-Coffee/LifeStyleDesign/README.md

+# Things I am working on...

+As of now, my model is relatively stagnant.
+By this, I mean that my parameters do not *change over time*.
+While this certainly does not render the model useless, it does effect its ability to accurately reflect reality.
+To reiterate the profundity of *change*, I will remind you of a quote by Heraclitus of Ephesus (c.
+500 BCE), an ancient Greek philosopher: **“The Only Thing That Is Constant Is Change"**.
+Using Heraclitus as my guide, I plan on scaling salaries over time and, unfortunately (for my wallet), finding a way to algorithmically incorporate interest on student loans.

+Lastly, another short term goal of mine is to account for each user's specific monthly debt payment.
+I believe this is crucial because, simply put, it may show that one city simply cannot be considered.
+To further illustrate this concept, please take a look at the image below.

+I can see these additions being most impactful in this short term.
+For example, if a student were considering moving to four different cities after college

 #### Sneak Peak...

 <img width="785" alt="screen shot 2018-08-12 at 3 33 54 pm" src="https://user-images.githubusercontent.com/34213201/44036543-e07607ca-9ec6-11e8-885b-8c3e34362e7e.png">

-In the coming weeks, I will be experimenting with Meetup.com's API so that I can gather information on the number of Meetup groups in each city that relate to a certain topic.
-The goal here is to pair this data with the previously calculated cost-of-living information to form a more accurate characterization for each city.
-For example, if I was really interested in finding a city that had a plethora of data science meetups that I could attend to learn new skills, meet other professionals in the industry, and, more generally, just be surrounded by like-minded people, then using this data would serve as an insightful proxy to that objective.
+In the coming weeks, I will also be experimenting with Meetup.com's API so that I can gather information on the number of Meetup groups in each city, agreggated by topic.
+The goal is to pair this data with the previously calculated cost-of-living information to form a more accurate characterization of each city.
+For example, if I was interested in finding a city that had a profusion of data science meetups that I could attend to learn new skills, meet other professionals in the industry, and, more generally, just be surrounded by like-minded people, then using this data would serve as an insightful proxy to that objective.